 Lithium

 Lithium is a soft silvery metal with the lowest density of all metals.
-It does not occur as a metal in nature but is found in hard rock forms or in brine deposits as lithium chloride salts.
-Although found in many rocks and several natural brines, commercial exploitation of lithium is only possible in a few deposits with high concentration that make exploitation economically feasible.
+It does not occur as a metal in nature but is found in hard rock forms, or in brine deposits as lithium chloride salts.
+Although found in many rocks and several natural brines, commercial exploitation of lithium is only possible in a few deposits with high concentrations that make exploitation economically feasible.
 Lithium ore or brine are used to manufacture lithium hydroxide and lithium carbonate, which are essential in producing battery cathodes.

-Figure 1 illustrates bilateral trade flows of lithium and lithium-based products of the year 2022, highlighting the major bilateral trade flows in US$ in each processing stage.
+Figure 1 illustrates bilateral trade flows of lithium and lithium-based products of the year 2022, highlighting the major bilateral trade flows in United States dollars in each processing stage.
 The graph illustrates the high values of trade of the raw mineral and also of the cell components and battery packs.
 Figure 2 shows the same trade flows but the widths of these flows represent the share of the bilateral trade in total exports in each processing stage.
 The graph highlights the concentration of trade in the upstream part of the value chain.

 Figure 1.
-Lithium trade flows along the EV value chain, 2022 ($US)
+Lithium trade flows along the EV value chain, 2022 (United States dollars)